kuruparan/kuruparan.github.io/_pages/about.md

 Recent Updates
 ======

+Oct 2023 - Presented a conference paper on  Multimodal and  Multiplanar-MRI  at MICCAI workshop MLMI  Vancouver, Canada.

+Aug 2023 - Sucessfully defended final year  review of PhD

-Apr 2023 - Presented a conference paper on  Urethra segmentation with Multiplanar-MRI  at cartagena, Colombia.
+Apr 2023 - Presented a conference paper on  Urethra segmentation with Multiplanar-MRI  at ISBI cartagena, Colombia.

 Aug 2022 - Sucessfully defended 2 nd year  review of PhD